-When working with high precision laser systems consistency is key.
-Many of our customers’ applications require us to make one thousand parts just as we make the first.
+When working with high precision laser systems, consistency is key.
+Many of our customers’ applications require us to custom laser cut one thousand parts just as we make the first.
 When this requirement is viewed upstream from the end-user it takes a different form.
 We need to ensure our equipment behaves as expected, that we follow our procedures and that our materials are consistent.

 A great option for this is using Nickel for metallic laser cut parts.
-If you are looking for consistency it doesn’t get better than working with stable elements like Nickel.
+If you are looking for consistency it doesn’t get better than custom laser cutting metal with stable elements like Nickel.

 Nickel is a silvery-white metal that has a slight brownish golden tinge.
 It’s strong and largely corrosion-resistant.
 For this reason, it has been used as a protective coating for many other materials often via electroplating.
 This is a very popular method for protecting Iron and Brass.
 Nickel is one of only four elements that are ferromagnetic at room temperature along with cobalt gadolinium and iron.

 |Element Category||Transition Metal|

 |Boiling Point||5275 *F (2913 *C)|

 Although Nickel has been used for millennia with artifacts dating to around 5000BC.
 Nickel was not known to be an element until 1751.
 It was identified by Axel Fredrik Cronstedt, a Swedish mineralogist considered by many to be one of the founding fathers of mineralogy.
 The name “Nickel” came from the original name of the ore in which it was found, “Kupfernickel”.
 This loosely translates as “the goblins copper” from the German words Kupfer (copper) + Nickel “demon, goblin, rascal.”

 Though discovered in the cobalt mines of Los, Hälsingland, Sweden, the vast majority of the world’s Nickel is mined from the following countries: